splummer/dotfiles/README.md

     ln -s ~/.dotfiles/vimrc ~/.vimrc
     ln -s ~/.dotfiles/vim ~/.vim

-Vim's backup and swap files are stored in `~/.tmp`, so that directory must exist.
-To be sure run:

-    mkdir ~/.tmp

 Recipe for cloning Vim configuration to a machine, including git submodule init and update for Vim bundles: